 Success in ground breaking disciplinary case about solicitors’ fees

-Tim Nesbitt QC successfully defends former partner and costs manager of a law firm in ground breaking disciplinary case about solicitors’ costs in clinical negligence actions.
+Tim Nesbitt QC successfully defends former partner and costs manager of a law firm in ground breaking disciplinary case about solicitors’ fees in clinical negligence actions.

 The law firm in question (a well known personal injury practice in the North East) had undertaken clinical negligence claims against the NHSLA on what was described as an “industrial scale”, applying a blanket 100% success fee to all claims without undertaking a specific risk-assessment, and claiming a £400 per hour hourly rate in the CFAs, regardless of seniority of fee earner.